rawanAlzubaidi/rawanAlzubaidi/README.md

 <li>i'm currently learning HTML, CSS and JavaScript ontop of my school studies
 <li>i'm currently working on developing website from scratch for a student org that I serve as a marketing officer in
 <li>i'm a member in Aggie Women in Computer Science at my university
-<li>Aside from coding i love videography and video editing.
+<li>Aside from coding I love videography and video editing.
 Obsessed with the outdoors + plants! & I love learning new jump rope tricks

 ### languages i've worked with: